mulfdev/mhmulford0/README.md

 ## Hi there, I'm Matt👋

 - 📚 I'm working as a Software Engineer at Seven Star, Inc
-- 🌱 I :sparkling_heart: TypeScript
+- 🌱 I really enjoy TypeScript
 - 🥅 2021 Goals: Contribute more to Open Source projects